eaclumpkens/robot-routing/README.md

 ## Concept

-API POST endpoint: receives a list of 100 robots from API endpoint, providing their current position on an xy-plane along and battery life.
-The endpoint makes an HTTP request to the robots endpoint and return which robot is the best to transport the load based on which one is closest the load's location.
-If there is more than 1 robot within 10 distance units of the load, the robot with the highest charge is returned.
+API POST endpoint: receives a list of 100 robots from API GET request, providing their current position on an xy-plane along with battery life.
+The endpoint returns which robot is the best to transport the load based on which is closest to the load's location.
+If there is more than 1 robot within 10 distance units of the load, the robot with the highest battery level is returned.

 ## Technologies

 - JavaScript
-- NodeJS
+- NodeJS/NPM
 - Netlify

 ## Installation